One Perfect Day In Altea, Spain. What To See?

 How to get to Altea, Spain?

-Altea is located about 10km from Calpe, 15km from Benidorm, 20km from Villajoyosa, and 60km from Alicante.
-The most convenient way to get to Altea is by car.
+Altea is located about 10km from Calpe, 15km from Benidorm, 20km from Villajoyosa, 60km from Alicante, and 130km from Valencia.
+The most convenient way to get to Altea is by car or tram.
+For great car rental deals visit the Rental Cars website.

-If you’re traveling by car don’t worry – there are many parking lots available in Altea.
+There are many parking lots available in Altea, both free and paid.
 We left our car in this free parking lot, just a 5min walk from Plaza Iglesia, and 15min from Playa La Roda.

 The closest airports to Altea are located in Alicante (70km away) and Valencia (150km away).
 Both airports offer direct bus connections with Altea.
-You can check them on rome2rio.com website.
+To learn more about connections that might interest you visit rome2rio.com website.

 To Altea by tram